 For many budget holders, if a hard look was taken at their performance in the procurement and finance process, you would conclude that they were not fit for purpose.

-The solution to aiding budget holders to adopt strong corporate disciplines, improve the effectiveness of their spend and maximise the potential of their budgets is called Purchase to Pay automation.
+The solution to aiding budget holders to adopt strong corporate disciplines, improve the effectiveness of their spend and maximize the potential of their budgets is called Purchase to Pay automation.

 Purchase to Pay (P2P) software is readily available both as a cloud or local deployment and has become very affordable in the past few years.